Administrative Procedure Act.

-(1a) "Agency" means an agency or an officer in the executive branch of the government of this State and includes the Council of State, the Governor's Office, a board, a commission, a department, a division, a council, and any other unit of government in the executive branch.
+(1b) Agency. - An agency or an officer in the executive branch of the government of this State.
+The term includes the Council of State, the Governor's Office, a board, a commission, a department, a division, a council, and any other unit of government in the executive branch.
 A local unit of government is not an agency.

 (2a) Repealed by Session Laws 1991, c.
 418, s.
 3.

-(3) "License" means any certificate, permit or other evidence, by whatever name called, of a right or privilege to engage in any activity, except licenses issued under Chapter 20 and Subchapter I of Chapter 105 of the General Statutes, occupational licenses, and certifications of electronic poll books, ballot duplication systems, or voting systems under G.S.
+(3) License. - Any certificate, permit, or other evidence, by whatever name called, of a right or privilege to engage in any activity, except licenses issued under Chapter 20 and Subchapter I of Chapter 105 of the General Statutes, occupational licenses, and certifications of electronic poll books, ballot duplication systems, or voting systems under G.S.
 163-165.7.

-(4) "Licensing" means any administrative action issuing, failing to issue, suspending, or revoking a license or occupational license.
-"Licensing" does not include controversies over whether an examination was fair or whether the applicant passed the examination.
+(4) Licensing. - Any administrative action issuing, failing to issue, suspending, or revoking a license or occupational license.
+The term does not include controversies over whether an examination was fair or whether the applicant passed the examination.

-(5) "Party" means any person or agency named or admitted as a party or properly seeking as of right to be admitted as a party and includes the agency as appropriate.
+(5) Party. - Any person or agency named or admitted as a party or properly seeking as of right to be admitted as a party and includes the agency as appropriate.

-(7a) "Policy" means any nonbinding interpretive statement within the delegated authority of an agency that merely defines, interprets, or explains the meaning of a statute or rule.
-The term includes any document issued by an agency which is intended and used purely to assist a person to comply with the law, such as a guidance document.
+(7a) Policy. - Any nonbinding interpretive statement within the delegated authority of an agency that merely defines, interprets, or explains the meaning of a statute or rule.
+The term includes any document issued by an agency that is intended and used purely to assist a person to comply with the law, such as a guidance document.

-(8) "Residence" means domicile or principal place of business.
+(8) Residence. - Domicile or principal place of business.

-(8a) "Rule" means any agency regulation, standard, or statement of general applicability that implements or interprets an enactment of the General Assembly or Congress or a regulation adopted by a federal agency or that describes the procedure or practice requirements of an agency.
+(8a) Rule. - Any agency regulation, standard, or statement of general applicability that implements or interprets an enactment of the General Assembly or Congress or a regulation adopted by a federal agency or that describes the procedure or practice requirements of an agency.
 The term includes the establishment of a fee and the amendment or repeal of a prior rule.
 The term does not include the following:

 a.
 Statements concerning only the internal management of an agency or group of agencies within the same principal office or department enumerated in G.S.
 143A-11 or 143B-6, including policies and procedures manuals, if the statement does not directly or substantially affect the procedural or substantive rights or duties of a person not employed by the agency or group of agencies.